kickaha2019/articles/Diary/2016/index.md

----
-blurb: We see Gaudi's creations in Barcelona and I visit South Korea
+#blurb We see Gaudi's creations in Barcelona and I visit South Korea
----